Differential Equations Notes

 1. Show that x(t)=e8t[11]x(t) = e^{8t} \begin{bmatrix} 1 \\ 1 \end{bmatrix} is a solution to the linear system dxdt=[3526]x\dfrac{dx}{dt} = \begin{bmatrix} 3 & 5 \\ 2 & 6 \end{bmatrix} x.

 Fact.
-If 𝐯\mathbf{v} is an eigenvector of AA with eigenvalue λ\lambda, then 𝐱(t)=eλt𝐯\mathbf{x}(t) = e^{\lambda t} \mathbf{v} is a solution of the linear system 𝐱=A𝐱\mathbf{x}' = A\mathbf{x}.
+If 𝐯\mathbf{v} is an eigenvector of AA with eigenvalue λ\lambda, then 𝐱(t)=eλt𝐯\mathbf{x}(t) = e^{\lambda t} \mathbf{v} is a straight-line solution for the linear system 𝐱=A𝐱\mathbf{x}' = A\mathbf{x}.

 Fact 2.
 The general solution of a planar system 𝐱=A𝐱\mathbf{x}' = A \mathbf{x} with distinct real eigenvalues λ1,λ2\lambda_1, \lambda_2 and corresponding eigenvectors 𝐯1,𝐯2\mathbf{v}_1, \mathbf{v}_2 is C1eλ1t𝐯1+C2eλ2t𝐯2.C_1 e^{\lambda_1 t} \mathbf{v}_1 + C_2 e^{\lambda_2 t} \mathbf{v}_2.